 CSAs enable members to have a direct relationship with the growers of the food, the land in which it grows, and ultimately, the good food that ends up being eaten.

-Typically a CSA asks you to become a member with a 3, 6, or 12 month up-front financial commitment to a weekly veg box.
+Typically a CSA asks you to become a member with a 3, 6, or 12 month up-front financial commitment to a weekly veg share.
 This is designed to support the grower, giving them a secure income, and money upfront to cover lots of the early season costs like compost and seeds.
-With committed members it also gives the growers a reasonable idea of how many boxes they need to grow for – this helps enormously with the planning.
+With committed members it also gives the growers a reasonable idea of how many veg shares they need to grow for – this helps enormously with the planning.

 CSA members have an understanding that through regular monetary payments they have an equal share in the harvest, and whilst we, the growers, will do our very best to create abundance, as members you are prepared to accept less veg at times when harvests do not come to the hoped fruition.